 Northstar-2 Study participants will undergo many tests and procedures, which will be monitored closely by a team of healthcare professionals.
 The study medicine will be provided free of charge by the study sponsor and any costs incurred as a direct result of participation (e.g., travel expenses) will be reimbursed.

 There are four stages to the study: screening, blood stem cell collection, conditioning and infusion and follow-up.
+Full conditioning is needed to fully clear out the bone marrow for new cells to be infused and multiply.
 Below is an overview of the study and what may be expected.